AV-98-Ingram/LeetCodeSolutions/Readme.md

 **40-Combination_sum**
 - instead of using set to remove duplicates, my algorithm avoids duplicates at computing by trying out all possible repetitions for each unique number

+**42-Trapping_rain_water(hard)**
+- to compute the water size, instead of compute it directly, compute by subtracting the inner "upheaval" sizes from the dent size.
+- keep looking for the max dent among the rest of the sorted heights

 **274-H_Index**
 - "For each number i, how many publications having at least i citations?"